delmic/odemis/doc/develop/extending.rst

 Download, install `Build Tools for Visual Studio 2019 <https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019>`_, and pick the "Visual C++ build tools".
 Install also the pre-selected options.

-..
-   Note that previously, one had to install pylibtiff via pip: `pip install libtiff`

 Final steps
 """""""""""